waysact/webpack-subresource-integrity/webpack-subresource-integrity/README.md

 information on why SHA-384 was chosen by the W3C over their initial suggestion, SHA-256.

-As one of the commenters in this discussion points out, "SRI hashes are likely delivered over SSL" which today (2021) is often using SHA-256 so that there is probably little harm in downgrading this to `sha256` instead.
+As one of the commenters in that discussion points out, "SRI hashes are likely delivered over SSL" which today (2021) is often using SHA-256 so that there is probably little harm in downgrading this to `sha256` instead.

 By using SHA-256 you will save 21 bytes per chunk and perhaps a few CPU cycles, although SHA-384 is actually faster to compute on some hardware.
-Not that it matters, as the difference is dwarfed by all the other work a browser has to do when it downloads and parses a JS or CSS asset.
+Not that it matters, as the difference is dwarfed by all the other work a browser has to do in order to download and parse a JS or CSS asset.

 You probably want to use `sha512` instead of the default only if you're paranoid.
 It will cost you an additional 21 bytes per chunk; the CPU overhead is